 Penalty Group 1-A

 - Penalty group 1-A has only one listed substance.
-Penalty group 1-A consists of lysergic acid diethylamide (LSD), including its salts, isomers, and salts of isomers.
+Penalty group 1-A includes lysergic acid diethylamide (LSD).
+This includes its variants and its salts, isomers, and salts of isomers.
 This is the only chemical compound in group 1-A. LSD is a psychedelic drug which can drastically alter a person's awareness or perceptions.
 LSD is famous from the 1960s and is often associated with the counterculture and political movements as well as music form that era.
 People take LSD for recreational reasons, and the drug is sometimes ingested by users for spiritual experiences and highs.
 LSD is a drug that has no current medical uses, and for this reason it is in group 1-A.